bethz/ManagerReadme/README.md

 I expect you to do the right thing.

-Your daily work will be guided by our partners and customers and you will be directly driving it.
+Your daily work will be guided by our team priorities.
 If there are barriers, I'll work with you to find ways to get around them or address them.
 If there is an issue you cannot manage, or require guidance, please let me know.
 I am here to provide guidance and mentorship, either directly or by finding people to help.
 Frequently, PMs or Leads will go to you directly.
 I am ok with that as you know your availability better than me and it is more efficient than my being in the middle.
 I want my role to be to support your decisions on priorities and help you say no when appropriate.
 One thing to note: if you commit to a project, I expect you to live up to your commitments (barring emergencies).

 If you know you cannot live up to a commitment, I expect you to promptly notify those who will be impacted.
 Celebrate success, yours and others.